Learn how to prepare athletes from top sports scientists at UCB conference

-Students have the rare chance to learn how to prepare athletes for action from some of the UK’s top sports scientists at an autumn conference at University College Birmingham.
+Delegates have the chance to learn how to prepare athletes for action from some of the UK’s top sports scientists at an autumn conference at University College Birmingham.

-The first Sports Performance and Rehabilitation Student Conference is open to those on UCB’s sports therapy and sports and fitness studies degree courses who are looking to discover the latest practices and gain in-depth insight from the best in the field.
+The first Sports Performance and Rehabilitation Student Conference on Friday, October 27 is aimed at professionals and degree-level sports therapy and fitness students who want to discover the latest practices and gain in-depth insight from the best in the field.

 From monitoring training and competition loads and minimising and reversing disuse-induced muscle atrophy to reducing knee injuries in elite female soccer, topics will cover some of the most pressing issues faced by industry professionals today.

-Joseph Matthews, event organiser and UCB Sports Therapy lecturer, said the conference was designed to give current UCB students, as well as alumni, comprehensive and invaluable insight into the issues surrounding sports performance and rehabilitation.
+Joseph Matthews, event organiser and UCB Sports Therapy lecturer, said the conference was designed to provide comprehensive and invaluable insight into the issues surrounding sports performance and rehabilitation.

 “We are privileged to have some of the UK’s most prominent sports scientists and therapists coming along to share their knowledge and experience,” he said.
 “If you have a particular interest in the preparation of athletes or are an aspiring student in this field, you will be spoilt for choice in terms of the topics set to be covered over the day.